-11. In the event of any dispute between the parties hereto as to the facts of default or execution, the validity or meaning of these instructions or any other fact or matter relating to the transaction between the parties, the Escrow Agent is instructed as follows:

-(a) That it shall be under no obligation to act, except under process or order of court, or until it has been adequately indemnified to its full satisfaction, and shall sustain no liability for its failure to act pending such process or court order to indemnification;

-(b) That is may in its sole and absolute discretion deposit the property described herein or so much thereof as remains in its hands with the then Clerk, or acting Clerk, of the District Court of the , and interplead the County of , State of parties hereto, and upon depositing such property and filing its complaint in the terms hereof as to the property so deposited and shall be entitled to recover in such interpleader action, from the other parties hereto, its reasonable attorney fees and related costs and expenses incurred in commencing such action and furthermore, the parties hereto for themselves, their heirs, legal representatives, successors and assigns do hereby submit themselves to the jurisdiction of said court and do hereby appoint the then Clerk or Acting Clerk, or said court as their Agent for the Service or all process in connection with such proceedings.
-The institution of nay such interpleader action shall not impair the rights of the Escrow Agent under paragraph numbered 8, above.

-12. This Escrow will expire on or before two year from the date of this ESCROW AGREEMENT.
-If the deposits hereunder are not withdrawn or this Escrow terminated prior to this date the Escrow Agent may mail the subject matter as follows and upon such mailing, the escrow agent shall be relieved from further responsibility or liability.
+- 11. In the event of any dispute between the parties hereto as to the facts of default or execution, the validity or meaning of these instructions or any other fact or matter relating to the transaction between the parties, the Escrow Agent is instructed as follows: - (a) That it shall be under no obligation to act, except under process or order of court, or until it has been adequately indemnified to its full satisfaction, and shall sustain no liability for its failure to act pending such process or court order to indemnification; - That is may in its sole and absolute discretion deposit the property described herein or so much thereof as remains in its hands with the then Clerk, or acting Clerk, of the District Court of the County of , State of , and interplead the parties hereto, and upon depositing such property and filing its complaint in the terms hereof as to the property so deposited and shall be entitled to recover in such interpleader action, from the other parties hereto, its reasonable attorney fees and related costs and expenses incurred in commencing such action and furthermore, the parties hereto for themselves, their heirs, legal representatives, successors and assigns do hereby submit themselves to the jurisdiction of said court and do hereby appoint the then Clerk or Acting Clerk, or said court as their Agent for the Service or all process in connection with such proceedings.
+The institution of may such interpleader action shall not impair the rights of the Escrow Agent under paragraph numbered 8, above. - 12.
+This Escrow will expire on or before .
+If the deposits hereunder are not withdrawn or this Escrow terminated prior to this date the Escrow Agent may mail the subject matter as follows and upon such mailing, the escrow agent shall be relieved from further responsibility or liability. - 13.
+The Escrow Agent may resign by giving notice in writing to all parties of its intent to resign.

-Great Expectations and Associates, Inc., 501 S. Cherry Street, Suite 610, Denver, CO 80246

-13. The Escrow Agent may resign by giving notice in writing to all parties of its intent to resign.
 The resignation shall become effective no sooner than sixty (60) days from the date of mailing of the notice.
 The notice will be sent certified mail with return receipt requested to the addresses set forth below unless these address have been changed.
 The principals shall advise the Escrow Agent in writing of the name of the new Escrow Agent, or fail to advise the Escrow Agent within the time set forth, the Escrow Agent may treat this as a dispute and proceed under Paragraph 11 above.
-If a new Escrow Agent is designated, then upon delivery of all documents to the new Escrow Agent, the Escrow Agent is relieved of all further responsibility or liability.

-14. Other Provisions: None

-15. Fees for Escrow services shall be according to the fee schedule in effect at the time the service are being performed.
+If a new Escrow Agent is designated, then upon delivery of all documents to the new Escrow Agent, the Escrow Agent is relieved of all further responsibility or liability. - 14.
+Other Provisions: None - 15.
+Fees for Escrow services shall be according to the fee schedule in effect at the time the service are being performed.
 The fees shall be paid by the Principals as follows: